The Climate Action Planning Institute

 The Climate Action Planning Institute (CAPI) is a facilitated, collaborative working group through which a select group of local governments develop individual government operations greenhouse gas emissions inventories and government operations climate action plans.

-What are CAPI participants working on?
+What do CAPI participants work on?

 Each municipality is completing a government operations greenhouse gas inventory and a government operations climate action plan.